 - Include lots of fresh vegetables in various ways in foods.
 Cut vegetables in different shapes or use in every recipe possible.

-- You can give air-popped popcorn without butter or sprouts or handful of roasted nuts or beans
+- You can give air-popped popcorn without butter or sprouts or a handful of roasted nuts or beans

 - Diet Tips for fussy eaters